Footwear Inspection: Complete Guide to Quality Control and Inspection Standards

 Pre-Production Inspection (PPI)

-Typical verification points include:
+Typical inspection items include:

 - Upper materials